-Adapt812DXLT was designed as a low-cost evaluation and application tool for the Motorola MC68HC812A4 microcontroller.
-It is a fully functional, standalone implementation designed to run in Expanded Narrow Mode.
-Unique among evaluation boards, its modular design permits it to be easily plugged into any standard solderless breadboard, using the supplied adapter.
+Adapt812MAX was designed as an evaluation and application tool for the Motorola MC68HC812A4 microcontroller.
+It is a fully functional, standalone implementation designed to run in Expanded Wide Mode, to take full advantage of the 16-bit capability of the MCU.
+Unique among evaluation boards, its modular design permits it to be easily plugged into any standard solderless breadboard, using the supplied adapters.
 Developing your application is easy!
-Simply wire up the desired application circuits in your breadboard and download your code into memory, using the convenient on-chip erase/load utility.
-The fast in-circuit re-programming capability is ideally suited for the frequent code changes typical during application development.
-Once the initial design has been developed, the application circuitry can be transferred to one of the prototyping cards offered by Technological Arts for a more permanent assembly, suitable for mounting in an enclosure.
-If many duplicate units are required, a printed circuit board can be designed by the user to accomodate the application circuitry, if desired.
+Simply wire up the desired application circuits in your breadboard and download your code into memory, using the convenient erase/load utility.
+The fast in-circuit re-programming capability is ideally suited for the frequent code changes typical during the product development phase.
+Once the initial design has been developed, the application circuitry can be transferred to the supplied prototyping card for a more permanent assembly, suitable for mounting in an enclosure.
+If you need multiple copies of your application, a printed circuit board can be designed to accomodate the application circuitry.
+If you require more than 25 pieces, contact Technological Arts for a quotation to lay out and manufacture your circuit board from your tested working schematic.